10 Best Herbal Creams For Dry Mouth

 mentha piperita cream

-Mentha piperita, commonly known as peppermint, is often used in herbal creams to alleviate symptoms of dry mouth due to its cooling and stimulating properties.
+Mentha piperita, commonly known as peppermint, is often incorporated into herbal creams designed to alleviate symptoms of dry mouth due to its cooling and stimulating properties.

 glycyrrhiza glabra cream